josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 | input        | Textual input; ideal for string or number options. |
 | list         | A predefined set of allowed values.                |

-In the short form, the type is inferred from the property's type and constraints.
+In the short form, the type is inferred from the type and constraints of the property.

 | Property schema |	Prompt type |
 |:---             |:---         |